yurt-page/cgi-oauth/README.md

 # cgi-oauth
 OAuth 2 and OpenID Connect (OIDC) authorization in plain shell scripts.
-Can be used for small embedded devices like routers with OpenWRT or TV Box with Termux.
+Can be used for small embedded devices like routers with OpenWrt or TV Box with Termux.

 Supported providers and grant flows:
 * Google: `code` and `id_token` (requires `openssl-utils` or `jose` installed)